 Annual meeting of Members

-An Annual Meeting of Members shall be held at such time and on such day in each year as the Executive Committee may from time to time determine but within six (6) months of the end of the financial year, and within fifteen (15) months of the previous Annual Meeting, for the purpose of hearing and receiving the reports and statements required by statute to be read at and laid before the Corporation at an annual general meeting, electing the Directors to be elected at that annual general meeting, recording the election of Regional Representatives by their respective Regions, appointing an auditor, and for the transaction of such other business as may properly be brought before the meeting.
+An Annual Meeting of Members shall be held at such time and on such day in each year as the Executive Committee may from time to time determine but within six (6) months of the end of the financial year, and within fifteen (15) months of the previous Annual Meeting, for the purpose of hearing and receiving the reports and statements required by statute to be read at and laid before the Corporation at an annual meeting of members, electing the Directors to be elected at that annual meeting of members, recording the election of Regional Representatives by their respective Regions, appointing an auditor, and for the transaction of such other business as may properly be brought before the meeting.

 Special meeting of Members

-The Vice-President (Administration) is required to call a special meeting of Members on the instructions of the President or by resolution of the Board of Directors or on written request by Members ten percent (10%) carrying 10% of the votes, for the transaction of business which is specified in the notice of the meeting.
+The Secretary General is required to call a special meeting of Members on the instructions of the President or by resolution of the Board of Directors or on written request by Members carrying 10% of the votes, for the transaction of business which is specified in the notice of the meeting connected with the affairs of the Corporation that does not fall within the exceptions listed in the Act or that is otherwise consistent with the Act, within twenty-one (21) days from the date of the deposit of the requisition.

+BUSINESS

+All business transacted at a Special Meeting and all business transacted at an Annual Meeting (except consideration of the financial statements, presentation of the auditor’s report or review engagement report (if any); the election of Directors; and re-appointment of the incumbent auditor or the person conducting the review engagement (if any)) is special business.
+The business transacted at the Annual Meeting shall include:

+Receipt of the agenda;

+Receipt of the minutes of the previous Annual Meeting and subsequent Special Meetings (if any);

+Reports;

+Consideration of the financial statements;

+Report of the auditor or person who has been appointed to conduct a review engagement (if any);

+Reappointment or appointment of the auditor or person who has been appointed to conduct a review engagement for the coming year (if any) and to fix the remuneration of the auditor or authorize the Board to fix such remuneration;

+Election of Directors; and

+Such other business or special business as may be set out in the notice of meeting which will include the nature of the business in sufficient detail to permit a Member to form a reasoned judgement on the business and the text of any Special Resolution to be submitted at the meeting.

+NEW BUSINESS

+No other item of business will be included in the notice of the meeting of the Members unless notice in writing of such other item of business, or a Member’s proposal, has been submitted to the Board thirty (30) days prior to the meeting of the Members in accordance with procedures as approved by the Board.
+Copies of all such proposals together with copies of any amendments thereto then proposed by the Board and copies of all resolutions put forward by the Board shall be sent to all Members with the agenda and the notice calling an Annual Meeting

 NOTICE OF MEETING